holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 To address model selection in the small data domain using highly overparameterized neural networks, we review a recent ICML 2020 paper by [Deepmind](https://proceedings.icml.cc/static/paper_files/icml/2020/6899-Paper.pdf).
 The paper is an empirical study of generalization error as a function of training set size, which is obviously interesting from an academic point of view.
 But perhaps even more useful is the fact, that if we can train on a smaller subset of our training data while still obtaining generalizable results, we can reduce the computational overhead in model selection and hyperparmater tuning significantly.
 And that is exactly the conclusion of the above paper.

+In this article we will run through some of the key elements of this paper, and also include a few experiments to validate some of the claims from the paper.

 # They also derive a term called the "Minimum Description Lengths" (MDL) for common datasets and modern neural network architectures.
 # MDL is inspired by the well-known Occam's razor principle, in which the model with the most simple